brucou/pp-backend/README.md

 ## Front-end
 We tried here to have a lean process without using `create-react-app` and a fully configured build environment.
 Instead, we use simple HTML, CSS, and JavaScript.
 For real production projects, naturally, a build configuration becomes valuable.

+We have two branches:
+- a simple implementation that leverages useState hook to handle the application state.
+That application works and is manually tested.
+- a second implementation that this time leverages a Redux-like pattern.
+A `controller` pure function controls the application and can be unit tested.

 ### Discrepancies vs. requirements
 In places, the requirements left options open, and we took some decisions:
 - we added an error screen that gives feedback to the user when a request to process the spelling mistakes in the document has failed.